redcode/Z80/documentation/Installation.rst

 You will need `CMake <https://cmake.org>`_ v3.14 or later to build the package and, optionally, recent versions of `Doxygen <https://www.doxygen.nl>`_, `Sphinx <https://www.sphinx-doc.org>`_ and `Breathe <https://www.breathe-doc.org>`_ to compile the documentation.
 Also, make sure that you have `LaTeX <https://www.latex-project.org>`_ with PDF support installed on your system if you want to generate the documentation in PDF format.

 The emulator requires some types and macros included in `Zeta <https://zeta.st>`_, a dependency-free, `header-only <https://en.wikipedia.org/wiki/Header-only>`_ library used to retain compatibility with most C compilers.
-Install Zeta or extract its `official source code package <https://zeta.st/download>`_ to the directory of the Z80 project or its parent directory.
+Install Zeta or extract its `source code package <https://zeta.st/download>`_ to the root directory of the Z80 project or its parent directory.
 Zeta is the sole dependency; the emulator is a freestanding implementation and as such does not depend on the `C standard library <https://en.wikipedia.org/wiki/C_standard_library>`_.

 Configure and build
 ===================